Heliostat.

 Rest.
 Then learn something real.

-A week or two between cycles.
-The Senior walks you through what shipped, what cut, and what the unplanned hours told you.
-Drafts lessons in your voice.
+1–7 days between cycles.
+The Retro Coach — a separate AI surface from the Senior — walks you through what shipped, what got cut, and what your unplanned hours told you.
+Drafts lessons in your voice and indexes them across cycles so the next pitch can see them.
 You keep the ones that sting.

 "A lesson you won't say out loud is a lesson you don't believe."